Breed: Male Jack Russell Terrier cross

 Microchip Number: 956000014719350

 Health: Walter has epilepsy which is controlled by medication.
+He has had a dental done.
+He is on CBD oil for mobility issues and has SNS eyes.

 All our dogs are desexed, C5 vaccinated with intranasal, microchipped, wormed and flea treated.
 All necessary vet work such as dentals, surgery, eye treatment is also carried out.
 We are no longer heartworm testing as we have not had one positive test since we began in 2006.
 If a dog comes to us on heartworm treatment this is continued.